Virtual-Finland-Development/authentication-gw/docs/auth-providers.md

 Testbed is an Openid Connect -type authentication provider with the following endpoints:

-- login: `/auth/openid/login-request`
+- LoginRequest: `/auth/openid/login-request`
+  - gets a `loginCode`.
-- token: `/auth/openid/auth-token-request`
+- AuthTokenRequest: `/auth/openid/auth-token-request`
+  - uses the `loginCode` to get an access token: `token` and `idToken`
-- userInfo: `/auth/openid/user-info-request`
+- UserInfoRequest: `/auth/openid/user-info-request`
+  - uses the `token` to get user info
+  - example: `{"sub":"1234567890","name":"1234567890"}`
+    - `sub`: is the testbed user ID
+    - `name` _(disrecard)_: is the user name, but not currently available
-- logout: `/auth/openid/logout-request`
+- LogoutRequest: `/auth/openid/logout-request`

-The login flow gets a `loginCode` and uses it to get an access token and an id token.
-The access token is then used to get user info, the id token is used in logging out.
+  - ends the testbed login session

 The _provider_ reference ident for the login is: `testbed`.